Posted in | News | Gas Sensor

 The noble metals facilitated charge transfer processes and increased the active sites available for gas adsorption, leading to faster and more pronounced sensor responses.
 The findings suggest that the combination of SnO2 with noble metals and μLEDs creates a powerful platform for gas detection, capable of operating effectively under low power conditions.

 The article also discusses the potential applications of the developed gas sensing platform in various fields, including environmental monitoring, industrial safety, and healthcare.
 The ability to detect low concentrations of harmful gases in real-time is crucial for ensuring public safety and compliance with environmental regulations.
-The tunable nature of the sensor, enabled by the μLEDs, allows for adaptability to different gas types and concentrations, making it a versatile tool for various applications.
+The sensor's tunable nature, enabled by the μLEDs, allows for adaptability to different gas types and concentrations, making it a versatile tool for various applications.

 Conclusion